mobify/astro-scaffold/PULL_REQUEST_TEMPLATE.md

 - (how to access the new / changed functionality -- fixtures, URLs)

 ## TODOS:
-- [ ] Tests have been written.
-- [ ] Tests are passing on your machine.
 - [ ] Change works in both Android and iOS.
 - [ ] CHANGELOG.md has been updated.
 - [ ] Scaffold is working.
 If a new feature was added, it was added to the Scaffold app.